willchb/mongodb-crud/README.md

 This package provides methods to [create], [read], [update] and [delete] documents in a [MongoDB] database.

+In short, you [create a connector] and use it to [create a crud] for a specific [database] and [collection].
+Then you call any of the four methods of the crud you created to perform any of the four [CRUD] operations.

 <h2 id="create-a-connector">
   Create a connector
 </h2>